mmmallow/NesEmu/notes.md

     polling cycle.

 * *Start Up:* A, X, and Y are initialized to 0.
 The PC starts out at 0xFFFC (RESET Vector).
 Stack pointer starts out at 0x01FD.
 C, Z, D, V, and N flags start as 0.
+I is set to 1

 * Game programmer chooses the addressing mode